AdamRGent/MainSpringProject/README.md

 Why are we doing this?

-We are completeing this project to demonstrate the skills we have learnt throughout the software development course.
+We are completing this project to demonstrate the skills we have learnt throughout the software development course.
 The skills demonstrated include:

 -Agile & Project Management (Git, Jira)
 -Databases & Cloud Fundamentals (H2, MySQL)